bbcf/bbcflib/doc/tutorial_btrack.rst

 When one calls the ``track`` function on a file name, it creates a ``Track`` instance that knows the format of the file and its field names, records genomic information about the species (if specified).
 It is the interface that gives access to the file's content, similarly to a ``file`` object: it does not itself contain the data, but one can ``read`` and ``write`` it.

-When one reads a Track object, one gets a ``FeatureStream`` instance, which is an iterable over the data, line by line.
+Reading a Track object returns a ``FeatureStream`` instance, which is iterable over the data, line by line.
 On purpose, it does **not** load all the data in memory as a list would do.

 A ``FeatureStream`` is basically an iterator that yields tuples of the type ('chr1',12,14,0.5).
 Once it has been manipulated at will, it can be written to another ``Track`` using the latter's ``write`` method.